Stripped of Gold Medals and Sent to Prison, Where Is Marion Jones Today?

-Twenty years ago this summer Marion Jones was on top of the world after winning three gold medals and two bronze medals at the 2000 Summer Olympics in Sydney, Australia.
-Eight years later, Jones had been stripped of her medals and was sitting in a Texas prison.
-Where is Marion Jones today?
+More than 20 years ago, Marion Jones was on top of the world after winning three gold medals and two bronze medals at the 2000 Summer Olympics in Sydney, Australia.
+Eight years later, Jones was stripped of her medals and sitting in a Texas prison.
+After the track and field athlete’s fall from grace, where is Marion Jones today?

-Marion Jones was a highly rated two-sport high school star in California who dominated in basketball and track.
-Jones received an athletic scholarship in basketball and moved cross country where she attended the University of North Carolina to play basketball and run track.
-She helped the basketball team win a national title her freshman year.
+Marion Jones was a highly rated two-sport high school star who dominated in basketball and track.
+The California native received an athletic scholarship in basketball and moved across the country to attend the University of North Carolina to play basketball and run track.
+Jones helped the basketball team win a national title during her freshman year.

 When the Olympics finally arrived, Hunter tested positive for a banned steroid in four different pre-Olympic drug tests.
-While Hunter had already withdrawn from competition due to a knee injury, Olympics officials also took away his credentials and banned him from serving as his wife’s coach.
-Not surprisingly, questions arose about Jones and whether or not she was clean.
+While he’d already withdrawn from competition due to a knee injury, his credentials were taken away by Olympic officials.
+He was also banned from serving as his wife’s coach.
+Unsurprisingly, questions arose about Jones and whether she was clean.

-Despite the huge cloud hanging over her head, Marion Jones performed well in her five Olympic events.
-She won three gold medals (100m and 200m sprint, and 4x400m relay) and two bronze medals (long jump and 4x100m relay).
-She would later be stripped of all of her medals.
+Despite the huge cloud hanging over her head, Jones performed well in her five Olympic events.
+She won three gold medals (100m sprint, 200m sprint, and 4x400m relay) and two bronze medals (long jump and 4x100m relay).
+She would later be stripped of all of her awards.

 The downfall of Jones and her career

 In 2002, Hunter and Jones divorced.
-She blamed the breakup in part because Hunter’s positive testing for steroids tainted her image.
-A couple of years later, and after having a son with boyfriend sprinter Tim Montgomery, Marion Jones participated in the 2004 Athens Olympics but failed to medal.
+She blamed the breakup in part because Hunter testing positive for steroids tainted her image.
+Jones went on to have a son with her boyfriend, sprinter Tim Montgomery.
+A couple of years later, she participated in the 2004 Athens Olympics but failed to medal.

-Near the end of that year, BALCO founder and steroids mastermind Victor Conte told a national audience on ABC’s 20/20 that he had personally given Jones four different illegal performance-enhancing drugs before, during, and after the 2000 Sydney Games.
-Jones denied the allegations.
+Near the end of that year, BALCO founder and steroids mastermind Victor Conte told a national audience on ABC’s 20/20 that he personally gave Jones four different illegal performance-enhancing drugs before, during, and after the 2000 Sydney Games.
+Jones refuted the allegations.

-In October 2007, with the pressure mounting, Marion Jones had a change of heart.
-She finally came clean in court.
-She admitted to lying to federal agents under oath about her steroids use before the 2000 Olympics.
-She also admitted to the check-cashing scheme.
+In October 2007, with the pressure mounting, Jones had a change of heart.
+She finally came clean in court and admitted to lying to federal agents under oath about her steroid use before the 2000 Olympics.
+Jones also admitted to the check-cashing scheme.
 She pled guilty to both charges and faced up to five years in prison.
 In a press conference that followed the court proceedings, Jones announced her retirement.

 Where is Marion Jones today?

 On January 11, 2008, Marion Jones was sentenced to six months in prison.
-Two months later, Jones reported to Federal Medical Center, Carswell prison in Fort Worth.
+Two months later, Jones reported to Federal Medical Center, Carswell prison in Fort Worth, Texas.
 She remained incarcerated until her release in September 2008.

 In 2009, Jones decided to return to her roots and made herself eligible for the WNBA.
 Jones played for the Tulsa Shock during the 2010 season where she averaged 2.6 points and 1.3 rebounds per game.
 She was waived the following season.

-Jones now 44, lives in a suburb north of Austin, Texas, where she runs her own business and is a personal trainer with Camp Gladiator, a workout program and movement headquartered in Austin.
+Now 46 years old, Jones lives in a suburb north of Austin, Texas, where she runs her own business and is a personal trainer with Camp Gladiator, a workout program and movement headquartered in Austin, according to KXAN.